security-force-monitor/sfm-research-handbook-old/organizations.md

 This field exists because if the Monitor only displays data up to the last citation any Map and Chart showing the data would quickly be blank.
 Not every unit is reported on every day so it's impossible to keep things truly “up-to-date”.

 There are always assumptions made in the sort of analysis done by the Monitor.
-For example, a parent relationship established between two units in the military sourced from a press briefing released at 09:00 AM might be change by a second press briefing at 09:01 AM the same day.
+For example, a parent relationship established between two units in the military sourced from a press briefing released at 09:00 AM might be changed by a second press briefing at 09:01 AM the same day.
 Having this field forces us to be more thoughtful about what we assume and why.

 There are cases where there appears to be a temporary relationship, a historical relationship simply not enough data to base an assumption on.
 In these cases, the analyst would record an ```N``` in this field in order to state that there is no assumption this relation continue following the date of last citation.